maccaspacca/BismuthToolsWeb/README.md

 The files can be placed on your desktop, in your home folder etc. depending on your OS, in a folder of your choosing.

 The location of your ledger.db file must be set in the toolsconfig.ini file before running.
 Follow the comments in the file.

-The windows installer executable will create the tools folder for you on at "c:\toolsweb"

 tools.db
 =========